Best Of17 min read

 Cons:

-• Freddy AI is useful but not as mature as competitors with more dedicated AI investment
+• Freddy AI is useful but not as mature as competitors with more AI investment

-• The broader Freshworks ecosystem can be genuinely confusing to navigate
+• The broader Freshworks ecosystem can be confusing to navigate

-• Support quality can be inconsistent on lower tiers — some users report slow response times
+• Support quality varies on lower tiers — some users report slow response times

 6. Zoho CRM — Best for Budget-Conscious Startups That Need Real Depth